ukaj808/postcss-single-spa-scoped/README.md

-# postcss-single-spa-prefix
+# postcss-single-spa-scoped

-[PostCSS] plugin for prefixing css selectors with a single-spa application id.
+[PostCSS] PostCSS plugin for manipulating the CSS in a single-spa application to best achieve scoped CSS.

 [PostCSS]: https://github.com/postcss/postcss